DengLab-KI/scStalt/README.md

 ```

 #### Step 2
-Next, we will obtian the kernel gene expression profile using function doKernel.
+Next, we will obtain the kernel gene expression profile using function doKernel.
 This is to obtain a reletively continous profile with the state-of-art dynamic genes during the cell transition process.

 ```{r Step2,echo=T,message=F,warning=F}
 library(scStalt)